Michael Banner

-Michael Banner (born 1961) is Dean and Fellow of Trinity College, Cambridge.
+Michael Banner (born 1961) is an English theologian who is Dean and Fellow of Trinity College, Cambridge.
 From 2004–2006 he was Director of the UK Economic and Social Research Council's Genomics Research Forum and Professor of Public Policy and Ethics in the Life Sciences at the University of Edinburgh, and from 1994 to 2004 F.D.
 Maurice Professor of Moral and Social Theology, King’s College, London.
 Well known in science and public policy arenas, he was also a member of the Human Tissue Authority, Chairman of the Home Office Animal Procedures Committee from 1998 to 2006 and a member of the Nuffield Council on Bioethics from 2014 to 2016.

 Banner read Philosophy and Theology at Balliol College, Oxford (MA 1985, DPhil 1986).
 Appointments have included Bampton Research Fellow, St Peter's College, Oxford; Dean, Chaplain, Fellow and Director of Studies in Philosophy and Theology, Peterhouse, Cambridge; and FD Maurice Professor of Moral and Social Theology, King's College, London.
 He has been chairman of HM Government Committee of Enquiry on the Ethics of Emerging Technologies in Breeding Farm Animals and the CJD Incidents Panel, Department of Health.
 He has also been a member of the Royal Commission on Environmental Pollution and the Agriculture and Environment Biotechnology Commission.

 Apart from his government appointments, Banner came to prominence with his book Christian Ethics and Contemporary Moral Problems, concerning which Stanley Hauerwas wrote that Banner is "one of the brightest and most interesting young people doing ethics on the scene today".